rapind/togproof/README.markdown

 # Grokphoto

-Grokphoto is a professional photographer's client and booking management solution, as well as a gallery / portfolio where they can showcase for their work.
+Grokphoto is a professional photographer's client gallery solution.

-This version is work in progress / port to rails 3.1.
+This version is work in progress / port to rails 3.1.3

 For the stable rails 2 version please see the version 2 branch:
 [Version 2](https://github.com/rapind/grokphoto/tree/v2.0)